No Banner to display

-FILM SCREENING Apr.
-28 at 1 p.m.
-The film “Philomena” will be Free and open to the public with First come seating.
-Light refreshments
+FILM SCREENING Aug.
+11 of “Inside Llewyn Davis” at 1 p.m.
+Free and open to the public with first come seating.
+Light refreshments served.

 STORYTIMES: for Paramus residents at Main Branch: Little Bookworms for birth -18 months with caregiver Tuesdays at 10 a.m.
 Teeny Time for ages 18 – 30 months with caregiver, Wednesdays and Thursdays at 9:45 a.m.
 Tell Me a Story for ages 2.5 – 3.5 with caregiver on Tuesdays at 10 a.m. and Wednesdays at 11 a.m.
 Picture Book Parade for ages 3.5 – 5 on Tuesdays at 11 a.m. and Thursdays at 1:15.
-Pajama Storytime at 7 p.m. on Sing-a-Long Storytime at 10:30 a.m.
+Kindergarten Here I Come for children entering kindergarten Tuesdays 3:30 p.m.
 Reid Branch: Tell Me a Story for ages 2 – 3 with caregiver on Tuesdays or Thursdays at 10:30 a.m.
-Picture Book Parade for ages 3 – 5 on Mondays, and Wednesdays and Fridays.
+Picture Book Parade for ages 3 – 5 on Mondays at 1:30 p.m., and Wednesdays and Fridays at 10:30 a.m..
 Call library for times.
 Registration required by phone or in person at main Library.
 Registration is not required at Reid library.